How Will the New Tax Code Affect Family Law?

 Contact A Divorce Lawyer Today

 To discuss how the new tax law will factor in your divorce, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 258-6813 or completing our online form.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.